 - Track the progress of a project

-Project work breakdown structures are often used by project managers and teams to identify potential risks in a given project.
-As the project is divided into branches, if there is any branch that is not defined up to the mark, it represents a scope definition risk.
-Such risks should be reviewed as the project executes.
 As the work breakdown structure is integrated with an organizational breakdown structure, the project manager will be able to identify the communication points and develop a plan for the whole project.
-Also, in such cases like the falling behind of a project, by referring to WBS will help to quickly identify the major deliverables that will be affected by a late sub-deliverable.
+Also, in such cases as the falling behind of a project, referring to WBS will help quickly identify the major deliverables that will be affected by a late sub-deliverable.

 The difference between the work breakdown structure, project schedule, and project plan is a common confusion.